 Stockholders are requested in this Proposal 2 to approve the 2000 Plan, as amended.
-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the 2006 Annual Meeting of Stockholders will be required to approve the 2000 Plan, as amended.
+The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the annual meeting will be required to approve the 2000 Plan, as amended.
 Abstentions will be counted toward the tabulation of votes cast on proposals presented to the stockholders and will have the same effect as negative votes.
 Broker non-votes are counted towards a quorum, but are not counted for any purpose in determining whether this matter has been approved.
-A copy of the 2000 Plan, as amended, is appended to this proxy statement as Appendix B.
+A copy of the 2000 Plan, as amended, is appended to this proxy statement as Appendix A.